Section 56 of Income Tax Act

 Tax relief in the aftermath of COVID-19

-• Any money received from your employer or any other person to cover COVID-19 treatment costs is not taxable.
+• If you received financial help from your employer or anyone else to cover COVID-19 treatment costs, it is completely exempt from tax.

 Conclusion